mariocki/mariocki-osm-server/README.md

 `render_list_geo.pl -f -z 14 -Z 16 -x -2.5 -X -1.99 -y 53.36 -Y 53.61 -m ajt`

 ## Bulk Expiry
-Connect to the render server:
+Connect to the maps server:
 ```
-docker-compose up -d render
+docker-compose up -d maps
 docker exec -it mariocki-osm-server_maps_1 /bin/bash
 ```
 and run one of the lines shown below which will execute the command.